Ethiopian court orders journalist to be released on bail

 CAPE TOWN, South Africa (AP) — An Ethiopian court has ordered Ethiopian journalist Amir Aman Kiyaro to be released on bail after being imprisoned for four months without charges.

-A judge in the capital, Addis Ababa, on Tuesday granted bail to Kiyaro while prosecutors determine whether or not to press charges against him.
+A judge in the capital, Addis Ababa, ruled Tuesday that Kiyaro should be given bail while prosecutors determine whether or not to press charges against him.
 Kiyaro remained in custody while bail procedures were being followed before his expected release.

 Kiyaro, 30, a video journalist accredited to The Associated Press, was detained on Nov.
 28 in Addis Ababa under the country’s war-related state of emergency powers.